nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Ensure you have Java 11.0.8 installed.
 1. Download the latest version of the project file **_25HoursADay.jar_** and the JSON data file **_NUS_Mod_info.json_** from [here](https://github.com/AY2021S1-CS2113T-T12-2/tp/releases/tag/V1.0).
 1. Copy the JAR file and the JSON data file to the same folder that you want to use as the _home folder_ for the project file.
-1. In the _Command Prompt_, navigate to the working directory of the _home folder_.
+1. In the _Command Prompt_, navigate to the working directory of the _home folder_ before starting the application.
 1. Type the command "java -jar" and drag the downloaded **_25HoursADay.jar_** onto the command box and press _Enter_ to start the application.
 1. The _Command Prompt_ should display a similar output as shown in the figure below:
     ![Screen_Shot_of_welcome_message](images/Verify_setup.PNG)